ComposableAnalytics/Docs/docs/DataFlows/09.Module-Details/Code-Module.md

 - **Language**: A parameter to select the programming language, C#, VB.NET, and F#.
 - **TypeName**: The name of the class type where the method resides.
 - **MethodName**: The name of the method to execute.
 - **Code**: This is the actual code that will be compiled and executed, specifically including the class with method to execute specified in the above inputs, along with any other dependent classes.
+The code editor window provides IntelliSense (for code-completion aid), live syntax highlighting and live compiler warning.

 ## Advanced Table Manipulation with the Code Module